Banging Toolbox

 Being a hand tool, weight is an important factor.
 Make sure the shears are something you will be able to use for extended periods, especially if your work calls for it.

-A model that is easy to carry and handle also helps in maneuverability when it comes to making precise cuts.
+A model that is easy to carry and handle helps in maneuverability when it comes to making precise cuts.

 Do electric metal shears cut corners or only straight lines?

 Theoretically, electric metal shears can cut corners but are mainly designed to cut in straight lines and for large radius.
-Most shears like on this list work great on flat surfaces and are intended to be used in a simple manner.
+Most shears on this list work great on flat surfaces and are intended to be used in a simple manner.

-The reason being is that the various properties of metal make it more complicated to cut as opposed to other materials like wood or stone.
+The reason is that the various properties of metal make it more complicated to cut as opposed to other materials like wood or stone.

 Splitting materials such as steel in straight lines or, up to an extent, at slight angles produces a clean and safe cut that not only looks polished but also minimizes the risk of suffering from any potential hazard posed by microscopic abrasion resulting from the separation of metallic bodies.